When you start to use artificial lighting, you’ll need to decide between using a softbox vs umbrella lighting.

 So which one is better?
 And which one should you use?
 Let’s do some umbrella vs softbox comparisons and see which one wins.

-What Are Umbrellas and Softboxes Used For?
+Comparing Softbox Vs Umbrella: What Are They Used For?

 Don’t think about the softbox vs umbrella debate as a battle between light modifiers.
 They are both excellent at softening light.